srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Take a moment to review the **Create alert rule** blade.

-    The blade includes fourse sections: Scope, Condition, Action group, and Alert rule details.
+    The blade includes four sections: Scope, Condition, Action group, and Alert rule details.
 Scope you can see two fields - Resource and Hierarchy.
 Notice that these fields are pre-populated with properties from your IoT Hub.
 You can edit the pre-selected resource if needed.

 1. Under **Condition**, click **Select condition**.